Starry Starry Night (film)

-Starry Starry Night (Chinese: 星空) is a 2011 Taiwanese fantasy drama film based on an illustrated novel by Taiwanese author Jimmy Liao.
-The film is directed by Tom Lin Shu-yu, and stars Xu Jiao and Erek Lin.
+Starry Starry Night (Chinese: 星空) is a 2011 fantasy drama film based on an illustrated novel by Taiwanese author Jimmy Liao.
+A Taiwanese-Chinese-Hong Kong co-production, the film is directed by Tom Lin Shu-yu, and stars Xu Jiao and Erek Lin.

 Starry Starry Night was first showcased at the 2011 Busan International Film Festival as part of its "New Currents" section.
 It was released in Chinese and Taiwanese theaters on 3 and 4 November 2011, respectively.